 Interviewing can be a minefield, and it’s important to make sure you’re asking the right questions about the role and the candidate whilst not straying into potentially discriminatory areas.

 This is often a topic that women face in interviews, but that’s not to say men don’t get asked about it too.

-Asking if someone is married may be interpreted as meaning one of two things, you want someone who is married because they are deemed more stable, or you see a married person more likely to be juggling a family and therefore less committed.
-Either way you should not ask someone about their marital status in an interview, no matter what your views on marriage are.
+Asking if someone is married may be interpreted as meaning one of two things, you want someone who is married because they’re deemed more stable, or you see a married person more likely to be juggling a family and therefore less committed.
+Either way you shouldn’t ask someone about their marital status in an interview, no matter what your views on marriage are.

 Women are often asked about their relationships as interviewers want to know if they have children and therefore schedules other than work to stick to.
 Whether a woman is married or not, or has children or not, should have no bearing on their ability to do their job, so any questions around this should be avoided.

 You should also never assume that someone is married to a person of the opposite sex.
 Equal marriage rights now mean that anyone can get married no matter what their sexual preference.
 Any questions about a person’s sexual preference are definitely off limits.